Prescription Drug Information

 |Tier Four (4)||Specialty Medications|

 While our plan uses ESI’s National Preferred PSG (with Exclusions) as the basis for our tiers (http://lab.express-scripts.com/lab/insights/drug-options/2017-national-preferred-formulary), there are some exceptions.
 In addition, this list is not exhaustive.
-For the most accurate information about all coverage for your medications, please register (if you have not already), and log on to Express-Scripts.com.
+For the most accurate information about all coverage for your medications, please register and log on to Express-Scripts.com.
 Use the “price a drug” tool to find out what tier your drug is, and how much it will cost you.
 Or if you prefer, call 1-800-363-9019 and a customer service representative can help you.

 Copays and Coinsurance